RAWebb/GettingCleaningDataCourseProject/README.md

 2.)
 Execute run_analysis.R script.
 This script:
   * Reads all relevant data files into R.
+  * Corrects errors in some of variable names.
-  * Attaches labels to the variables.
+  * Attaches corrected labels to the variables.
   * Attaches the appropriate Subject & Activity Labels to each observation
-  * Combines the Test and Train datasets into one R dataframe.
+  * Combines the Test and Train datasets into one R data frame.
   * Extracts only those variables measuring a mean or standard deviation of a measured quantity.
   * Converts integer factor levels for Activities into descriptive text names.
   * Creates new dataset consisting of the calculated mean of all remaining variables by subject and activity.
 That is, creates 1 overall mean for each variable for each subject/activity pairing.